 In this episode, Ryan is joined by Dr. Adele Wolfson, a biochemistry professor at Wellesley College.
 They discuss the liberal arts degree and how it can actually be a better or even the best choice for premed.

-Adele wrote an essay talking about the big swing in the admissions process away from strictly science-based students and having students that can crush the MCAT to having students with people skills.
-She further talks about the importance of not discounting the study of science as an academic discipline while studying social sciences.
+Adele wrote an essay talking about the big swing in the admissions process away from strictly science-based students to having more students who can crush the MCAT and also have people skills.
+She emphasizes the importance of not discounting the study of science as an academic discipline while studying social sciences.
 It’s all about balance.

 Here are the highlights of the conversation with Dr. Wolfson: